Street names in Barcelona: 21st Century

 On April 14, 2016 the plaça de Llucmajor, where Monument a la República is located, was renamed the plaça de la República.
 This was a long-standing demand of neighborhood associations in the area, which was met by the new Barcelona en Comú party-led City Hall which emerged in 2015.
 The announcement was made on November 29, 2015, setting the date for April 14, "Republic Day" (for the proclamation of the Second Spanish Republic on April 14, 1931).
 Conversely, some gardens located in the square that were dedicated to the Second Republic were renamed Llucmajor, so the name of this Mallorcan town in the index of Barcelona street names was maintained.
 For this reason, the Llucmajor subway station located in the square did not change names.

 Additionally, under mayor Ada Colau, City Hall considered changing the names of several streets related to the Bourbon dynasty under the premise that it was restored as a result of Franco's dictatorship.
-The affected roads would be: Passeig Joan de Borbó, Comte de Barcelona, María Cristina square and avenue, Passatge d'Isabel, Bourbon Avenue, Avenue of Isabel II, Square of Joan Carles I, Alfons XII Steet, Avenue Prince of Asturias, Carrer Reina Cristina, Carrer Reina Victòria and the Príncep d'Espanya Pier.
+The affected roads would be: Passeig Joan de Borbó, Comte de Barcelona, María Cristina square and avenue, Passatge d'Isabel, Bourbon Avenue, Avenue of Isabel II, Square of Joan Carles I, Alfons XII Street, Avenue Prince of Asturias, Carrer Reina Cristina, Carrer Reina Victòria and the Príncep d'Espanya Pier.
 The first official change was made on September 23, 2016, when the change of plaça de Joan Carles I to Cinc d'Oros, its previous popular name, was approved.
 In September 2018, after a public consultation process, the gardens of the Prince of Girona — one of the titles of the heir to the Crown — were renamed Jardins del Baix Guinardó.
 That same year, proceedings were initiated to change three other names linked to the Spanish monarchy: Infantas gardens to Magalí gardens, Prince of Asturias avenue to Riera de Cassoles, its previous popular name — approved in February 2019 — and Bourbon avenue to Els Quinze.